FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 **Reference to an enum**

-In this example, a futuresPrice is encoded as 64 bit integer mantissa,  8 bit exponent, and a reused enum type.
+In this example, a futuresPrice is encoded as 64-bit integer mantissa,  8-bit exponent, and a reused enum type.

 ```xml
 <enum name="booleanEnum" encodingType="uint8" semanticType="Boolean">